rengokantai/psawscsaasso/README.md

 - Managed by AWS
 - Software is optimized for handling NAT traffic
 - Port forwarding is not supported
+- Bastion servers not supported
+- Traffic metrics not supported

 ## 9.Understanding Elastic Bolck Store(EBS) and Elastic File System(EFS)
 ### 2 Instance Storage Types